Adrian Popa (footballer, born 1988)

 Adrian Popa (born 24 July 1988) is a Romanian professional footballer who plays as a winger for Liga II club CSA Steaua București.
-His nickname is "Motoreta" which means Motorbike due to his speed.

 Club career

 Early years

 Popa was one of the most proficient players of the Politehnica Timișoara reserve team, and was loaned to CS Buftea and Gloria Buzău.

 Universitatea Cluj

 In July 2009, Popa signed a contract with Universitatea Cluj.
 Although he showed impressive skills and helped the team get promoted to the first division, he left the club after one year.

 Concordia Chiajna

 In 2010, Popa joined Concordia Chiajna.
 He contributed to the club's promotion to the first division and was kept for the following season.

 FCSB

 On 15 August 2012, Popa signed a five-year contract with FCSB for an undisclosed transfer fee.
 One week later, he scored his first goal for the club in a 2–0 away win over FK Ekranas in the Europa League play-off round's first leg.

 He played over 200 games during his spell with the capital-based club.